-Parallel to the recent global economic developments, the idea that financial stability is a prerequisite for macroeconomic stability and central banks must not ignore risks accumulating in the financial system has become more commonly accepted in international platforms.
-Financial stability increases the effectiveness of monetary policy while financial instability adversely affects the national economy and the social welfare.
-Therefore, central banks closely monitor the stability of the financial system.
+Financial stability significantly increases the effectiveness of monetary policy whereas financial instability adversely affects the national economy and social welfare.
+Therefore, central banks all around the world closely monitor the stability of the financial system.

 After the recent financial crises, the “financial stability” issue has gained great importance in terms of reaching the price stability objective.
 High on the monetary policy agenda of central banks, financial stability is now being taken into account together with the price stability objective.